GyroPalm/ROS-SLAM-Map-Editor/README.md

 TBD

 ## Credit and License
 This tool is created by Dominick Lee as part of GyroPalm's OmniBot V2 AMR product.
-By making this tool available to the open-source community, the author demonstrates commitment to the principles of collaboration and knowledge-sharing that are at the heart of the open-source community and ROS2 ecosystem.
-If you are interested in ROS2 gesture-based robotic control, collaboration based on ROS2 robots, or would like to support the author's work, please feel free to reach out at dlee(@)gyropalm.com
+By making this tool available to the open-source community, the author demonstrates commitment to the principles of collaboration and innovation that are at the heart of the open-source community and ROS2 ecosystem.
+If you are interested in ROS2 gesture-based robotic control, collaboration based on ROS2 robots, have a commercial use-case, or would like to support the author's work, please feel free to reach out at dlee(@)gyropalm.com

 If you choose to use this tool in your work or research, please refer to the MIT license file provided.
 Please cite the work as follows:
 > Lee, Dominick.
 (2025).
 ROS SLAM Map Editor [Computer software].
 GyroPalm, LLC. https://github.com/GyroPalm/ROS-SLAM-Map-Editor